-2. The Chamber shall afford the other parties the opportunity to respond to the application.

-3. The Chamber shall, as appropriate, issue its reasoned decision either immediately or at the same time as the judgment on the merits.
-In the latter case, the proceedings shall continue.
+- 2. The Chamber shall afford the other parties the opportunity to respond to the application. - 3.
+The Chamber shall, as appropriate, issue its reasoned decision either immediately or at the same time as the judgment on the merits.
+The proceedings shall continue unless the Chamber issues immediately a decision which has the effect of terminating the proceedings.